tmtsoftware/icd/README.md

 Note that the build is set up so that the Play subproject is selected on start.
 So to run any commands (like sbt clean or sbt stage) that should apply to the other projects, you need to first switch to that project or the root project.
-For example `sbt clean "project root" clean`.
+For example `sbt root/test`.

 ICD Web App
 ------------